 - (a) Individuals who have, or have had, a high political profile, or hold, or have held, public office, can pose a higher money laundering risk to a Relevant Person as their position may make them vulnerable to corruption.
-This risk also extends to members of their families and to their close associates.
-PEP status itself does not incriminate individuals or entities.
-It does, however, put the customer into a higher risk category. - (b) Generally, a PEP presents a higher risk of money laundering because there is a greater risk that such person, if he/she was committing money laundering, would attempt to place his/her money offshore where the customer is less likely to be recognised as a PEP and where it would be more difficult for law enforcement agencies in his/her home jurisdiction to confiscate or freeze his/her criminal property. - (c) Corruption-related money laundering risk increases when a Relevant Person deals with PEPs.
+This risk also extends to members of their families and to their close (known) associates.
+PEP status itself does not incriminate individuals orentities.
+It does, however, put the customer into a high risk category until the EDD or on-going monitoring does not decrease the level of such risk. - (b) Generally, a PEP presents a higher risk of money laundering because there is a greater risk that such person, if he/she was committing money laundering, would attempt to place his/her money offshore where the customer is less likely to be recognised as a PEP and where it would be more difficult for law enforcement agencies in his/her home jurisdiction to confiscate or freeze his/her criminal property. - (c) Corruption-related money laundering risk increases when a Relevant Person deals with PEPs.
 Corruption may involve serious crimes and has become the subject of increasing global concern.
 Customer relationships with family members or close associates of PEPs involve similar risks to those associated with PEPs themselves. - (d) After leaving office PEPs may remain a higher risk for money laundering if they continue to exert political influence, directly or indirectly, or otherwise pose a risk of corruption.